Nonverbal communication: Vocalics

+Infants heavily rely on nonverbal vocalics to communicate their needs.
+As caregivers talk with their baby, the baby can pick up intonation as well start to mimic and use it themselves.
+As they go on, babies can pick up more and learn how to develop their own voices and vocalics.

+Furthermore, in a study highlighted by Pearce and Conklin, they found that changing the vocalics of an audio recording of the same speech gave different results of liking.
+When the speaker gave his speech as more conversational instead of dynamic, he was deemed more trust worthy.

+Vocalics can heavily influence communication through its many different cues.

 Across cultures

 Overview

 While not traditionally thought of as "talk," nonverbal communication has been found to contain highly precise and symbolic meanings, similar to verbal speech.
 However the meanings in nonverbal communication are conveyed through the use of gesture, posture changes, and timing.
 Nuances across different aspects of nonverbal communication can be found in cultures all around the world.
 These differences can often lead to miscommunication between people of different cultures, who usually do not mean to offend.
 Differences can be based in preferences for mode of communication, like the Chinese, who prefer silence over verbal communication.
 Differences can even be based on how cultures perceive the passage of time.
 Chronemics, how people handle time, can be categorized in two ways: polychronic which is when people do many activities at once and is common in Italy and Spain, or monochronic which is when people do one thing at a time which is common in America.
 Because nonverbal communication can vary across many axes—gestures, gaze, clothing, posture, direction, or even environmental cues like lighting—there is a lot of room for cultural differences.
 In Japan, a country which prides itself on the best customer service, workers tend to use wide arm gestures to give clear directions to strangers—accompanied by the ever-present bow to indicate respect.
-One of the main factors that differentiates nonverbal communication in cultures is high and low-context. context relates to certain events and the meaning that is ultimately derived from it.
+One of the main factors that differentiates nonverbal communication in cultures is high and low-context.
+Context relates to certain events and the meaning that is ultimately derived from it.
 "High-context" cultures rely mostly on nonverbal cues and gestures, using elements such as the closeness of the kind of the relationships they have with others, strict social hierarchies and classes and deep cultural tradition and widely known beliefs and rules.
 In contrast, "low-context" cultures depend largely on words and verbal communication, where communications are direct and social hierarchies are way less tense and more loose.